Dear readers of ADxS.org, please forgive the disruption.

 IGF-1

-Elevated CRH levels contribute to inhibition of the HHS axis.20 GHRH promotes deep sleep.
-However, since in atypical depression, which is characterized by a strongly increased need for sleep, there is rather an underactivation of the HPA axis and thus of the hypothalamus, and in melancholic depression, which is characterized by disturbances of deep sleep, there is mostly an overactivation of the HPA axis and thus of the hypothalamus, the connection to GHRH is not directly comprehensible.
+Elevated CRH levels contribute to the inhibition of the HHS axis.15 GHRH promotes deep sleep.
+However, since atypical depression, which is characterized by a greatly increased need for sleep, is more likely to involve underactivation of the HPA axis and thus the hypothalamus, and melancholic depression, which is characterized by deep sleep disorders, usually involves overactivation of the HPA axis and thus the hypothalamus, the connection to GHRH is not directly comprehensible.

-Nevertheless, the literature suspects an imbalance between the HHS and HHG axes.184
+The specialist literature nevertheless suspects an imbalance between the HHS and HHG axis.182

 Hypothalamic-pituitary-gonadal axis (HHG axis)

-The HHG system is likely to play a role primarily in pregnancy and maternity bed depression
+The HHG system is likely to play a role primarily in pregnancy and maternity depression

 Pituitary gland: